 LOCWS Creative Participation Programme 2018

-LOCWS International are proud to work with Crisis for the sixth film course on the LOCWS Creative Participation Programme 2018.
-Tutor and professional Film-Maker; Jamie Panton, worked with individuals from Crisis over 4 days at Volcano Theatre to deliver the Agored Cymru accredited course in partnership with Adult Learning Wales.
+LOCWS International are proud to work alongside The Wallich for the eighth film course on the LOCWS Creative Participation Programme 2018.
+Tutor and Film-Maker Jamie Panton, worked with individuals from The Wallich over 4 days at The National Waterfront Museum to deliver Agored Cymru accreditions in partnership with Adult Learning Wales.

-The energetic group of film-makers were full of great ideas, our enthusiastic tutor Jamie supported them to produce a dynamic film that includes a wide variety of creative footage, musical content, poetry, true stories and interviews.
-The workshop enabled the participants to design, develop and create their own film which involved generating ideas, storyboarding, creative writing, handling advanced technical equipment, filming, conducting interviews, using lighting, video and sound recording, and editing.
-Participants were encouraged to develop their own ideas from the outset and were guided through the process of scripting, designing, and shooting their films with support from our experienced tutor.
+The workshops enabled participants to design, develop and create their own film which involved creative writing, character design, animation, video / sound recording, and editing.
+Participants were encouraged to develop their own ideas from the outset and were guided through the process of scripting, designing, and shooting their films.

-Thanks goes to our workshop leader, Jamie Panton, our wonderful volunteers, Gemma Collins, Stuart Rodger, and Estee Elora, the lovely people at Adult Learning Wales for accrediting the course, for the workshop space at Volcano Theatre, and to Leanne Davies, Debra John, Sally Davies and the team at Crisis.
-Congratulations to all the participants for their achievements!
+Thanks goes to our workshop leader, Jamie Panton, our wonderful volunteers, Stuart Rodger, Richard Bailey and Estee Elora, the lovely people at Adult Learning Wales and The National Waterfront Museum, Chris, James, Jessica and the team at The Wallich and to all the fantastic participants.

 LOCWS International works in partnership with other Third Sector, Educational and Cultural organisations in Swansea to contribute towards; alleviating the effects of poverty, and helping individuals benefit from exposure to the creative industries and the cultural sector.